 To work legally as a real estate agent in Portugal, an individual or company must meet specific legal requirements and be licensed by the state regulatory body.

 Every real estate agency in Portugal must have a license from the IMPIC (Instituto dos Mercados Públicos, do Imobiliário e da Construção).
 They receive a unique license number known as an AMI number (Agência de Mediação Imobiliária).
-They are obligated to show it on all of their advertisements, like business cards and real estate websites.
+Goldcrest has an AMI license issued by IMPIC.

 Mandatory civil liability insurance